-As I knew the brooch would no longer be a statement piece in the US, I gave it to a colleague in East Germany prior to our moving to Alaska.
+When we were packing to move to Alaska, I knew the brooch would no longer be a statement piece.
+Thus, I gave it to a colleague in East Germany prior to our coming to Alaska.
 She had adored it whenever I wore it.
 I bet she still replaces lost crystals today.

 Christmas fashion over 40

-A couple of years ago, I found in the after Christmas sale a high quality pure silk Christmas scarf for less than $20.
+A couple of years ago, I found in the New Year’s sale a high quality pure silk Christmas scarf for less than $20.
 I styled a LBD up with this scarf for various Christmas parties.
-Thus, check the sales after Christmas for marked down high end Christmas accessories or clothes if you are a real Christmas fan.
+Thus, check the sales in January for marked down high end holiday season accessories or clothes if you are a real Christmas fan.

-You even do not need the right Christmas green and red.
-Adjacent colors still will do the trick (see first and second photo in this post, and example off colors).
+You even do not need the right green and red.
+Adjacent colors still will do the trick (see first and second photo in this post, and example with off colors).

 Do you like Christmas fashion?
-Do you think women should wear Christmas fashion over 40?
-Have you already made your plans what you will wear on the 25th?
+Do you think women should wear these clothes over 40?
+Have you already made your plans what you will wear on the 25th of December?
 Let me know what you wear.
 I am curious.